ChickeMcnugg/2022-Y3CEP-WA3/devlog.md

 >           -   Battles: Prevent player from switching to the same pokemon by removing the option
 >           -   Battles: Print pokemon information after switching to it
 >           -   Battles: Allow the player to run away
->           -   Battles: Reset each trainer's stats adn pokemon after the battle to be reused again if encountered again
+>           -   Battles: Reset each trainer's stats and pokemon after the battle to be reused again if encountered again
 >           -   Battles: Checkpoint battles and boss battles
 >           -   Battles: Print whose turn it is when switching turns
+>           -   Trainers: Create more trainers so that random encounters are more randomised
+>           -   Pokemon: Wild pokemon and random encounters
+>           -   Moves: Include more moves
+>           -   UI in general
+>           -   Comment purpose of files
+>   -   10/8
+>       -   TODO
+>           -   Battles: Print pokemon information after switching to it
+>           -   Battles: Reset each trainer's stats and pokemon after the battle to be reused again if encountered again
+>           -   Battles: Checkpoint battles and boss battles
 >           -   Trainers: Create more trainers so that random encounters are more randomised
 >           -   Pokemon: Wild pokemon and random encounters
 >           -   Moves: Include more moves